pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[15/08/2016] Section about vision control finished.**

+Added a new section about vision control (5.3), with four mods which allow to change the way we see the Wasteland.

+The final three chapters (5.4, 5.5 and 5.6) are on their way.
+I have planned the install order, so I have added the chapter stubs, writing down the remaining mods to install.

 **[07/08/2016] Section about Project Reality finished.**

 Added a new section about Project Reality, a mod that changes the way the Wasteland looks (much better, in my opinion), and adds dynamic weather and much darker (and terrifying) nights.